openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 ```

 For a `switch` with selector type `AB`, it may be practical to cover the three `B` options but not the 100 `A` options.
-It is best to render the `switch` exhaustive by totalizing with `case A ...` rather than `case AB ...`.
+It is best to render the `switch` exhaustive by totalizing with `case A other` rather than `case AB other`.
-This preserves the ability for exhaustiveness checking for the `B` options,
+This preserves the ability for exhaustiveness checking of the `B` options,
-whereas using the broader type would give up all exhaustiveness checking.
+whereas using the broader type `AB` would give up all exhaustiveness checking.